Zain-ul-din/whatsapp-ai-bot/readme.md

 # Features
 - Generate text responses to user input using various AI models.
-- Support for GPT, DALL-E, StabilityAI, and other models via API integration.
+- Support for GPT, Gemini, DALL-E, StabilityAI, and other models via API integration.
 - Easy-to-use API for creating custom AI models and integrating with the bot.
 - Integration with WhatsApp for easy deployment and messaging.